Food Poisoning vs Stomach Bug: How to Tell the Difference

 The Uninvited Guest: Stomach Virus

-A stomach virus, often referred to as viral gastroenteritis, is an infection caused by a variety of viruses.
-Unlike food poisoning, which results from consuming contaminated food, a stomach virus is usually spread through close contact with an infected person or contaminated surfaces.
+A stomach virus, or viral gastroenteritis, occurs when a virus infects the digestive system.
+Unlike food poisoning, which comes from contaminated food, stomach viruses spread through contact with infected individuals or contaminated surfaces.

 Symptoms of a Stomach Virus